dumlutimuralp/antrea-packet-walks/part_b/README.md

 The first flow entry checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries, since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.

 The second flow entry matches on the source IP of 10.222.1.1 (antrea-gw0 IP).
 The same flow entry has an action of handing the flow over to Table 105.
-This flow entry is used by the kubelet process on the node to probe local pods.
+This flow entry is used by the kubelet process on the Worker 1 node to probe local pods.
 More info can be found [here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-However the current flow' s source IP is not 10.222.1.1.

 The third flow entry matches on source IP of 10.222.1.48 (frontend pod IP).
 The same flow entry has a conjunction action with a conjunction id of "3".